 - If the pin is not available, Morehouse will list the pin size used to calibrate the device on the certificate of calibration.

-- If a pin of different size or material is used, it is quite possible that the instrument will not meet manufacturer's specification.
+- If a pin of a different size or material is used, it is quite possible that the instrument will not meet the manufacturer's specifications.

 #2 Loading the Shoulder vs. Thread Loading